 CHA's Pediatric Analytic Solutions deliver integrated pediatric data sets not available elsewhere.

 The association offers the following suites: Financial and Operational, and Care Services.
-They enable hospitals to accelerate decision making and development of strategies that lead to clinical, financial, and operational improvement.
+They enable hospitals to accelerate decision making and develop strategies that lead to clinical, financial and operational improvement.

 Financial and Operational Suite